 TIPS: You can do all sorts of circuit-training drills and sprints at the beach while barefoot in the sand.

-It’s fun to invent your own exercises, and you’ll be surprised what you can think of – all you need is a little patience, creativity, and initiative.
+It’s fun to invent your own exercises, and you’ll be surprised by what you can think of – all you need is a little patience, creativity, and initiative.

 Finishers Circuit: